Tenchi Forever! The Movie: Plot

 The movie opens with a scene that fans know all too well: Ryoko and Ayeka begin to fight over chores, and Tenchi runs into the forest after they demand he makes a choice between the two of them.
 He stumbles upon a huge tree covered in strange flowers, and suddenly vanishes without a trace.

 Tenchi has a strange dream of floating through nothingness while surrounded by the flowers he saw before, and wakes up to find himself a completely different person.
 He's several years older, has long hair, and lives with a beautiful young woman named Haruna.
 Tenchi shrugs off his old life as a dream and enters a new one with Haruna.

 The film jumps ahead six months.
 Tenchi's family and friends have been searching in vain for him, and the stress is building.
 His father Nobuyuki has filed a missing-person report, Mihoshi and Kiyone have infiltrated the Science Academy to look for clues, Sasami has returned to Jurai, and Ryoko and Ayeka have moved to Tokyo to continue the search.

-Ayeka and Ryoko have become shadows of their former selves: depressed, brooding, and sometimes angry.
-To pay for their food and lodgings, they've become waitresses at a small diner during the day, and every spare moment is spent showing Tenchi's picture to passersby, looking for some glimmer of hope.
+Ayeka and Ryoko are unhappy with their lives, working as waitresses at a small diner by day, and searching for clues about Tenchi's whereabouts by night.

 After a chance encounter with Tenchi and Haruna, the girls report back to Washu, who realizes that Tenchi has been drawn into a parallel world very close to ours.
 A plan to find and bring him back is set into motion.

 Meanwhile, Tenchi is beginning to get severe headaches, which for some reason coincide with his fleeting memories of his real life.
 Haruna becomes very upset when he starts to subconsciously draw crude pictures of Ryoko.
 To comfort her, Tenchi takes her out to buy engagement rings for one another, and stops for dinner at Ryoko and Ayeka's restaurant.
 When Ryoko tries to address them, there is no response, and her attempts to touch Tenchi pass right through him, making his headache worse.
 Tenchi and Haruna fade away to nothingness, leaving Ayeka and Ryoko confused and upset.

 Washu and Katsuhito have an encounter in the wilderness, and the old shrine master admits he knows what's happening.
 Haruna was the name of the woman he left Jurai with, but she died on the way to Earth.
 The huge tree that Tenchi encountered before he vanished grew from the spot that Haruna's body was buried.
 Katsuhito explains that her soul must have been very lonely, and drew Tenchi into another world to recapture the love she had lost (due to Tenchi's resemblance to Katsuhito/Yosho at that age).
 With this new information, Washu finalizes her plan.